ietf-wg-acme/acme/draft-ietf-acme-acme.md

 server maintaining a list of nonces that it has issued to clients, and requiring any signed request from the client to carry such a nonce.

-An ACME server MUST include a Replay-Nonce header field in each successful response it provides to a client, with contents as specified below.
-In particular, the ACME server MUST provide a Replay-Nonce header field in response to a HEAD request for any valid resource.
-(This allows clients to easily obtain a fresh nonce.)
-It MAY also provide nonces in error responses.
+An ACME server provides nonces ot clients using the Replay-Nonce header field, as specified below.
+The server MUST include a Replay-Nonce header field in every successful response to a POST request, and SHOULD provide it in error responses as well.

 Every JWS sent by an ACME client MUST include, in its protected header, the "nonce" header parameter, with contents as defined below.
 As part of JWS